DemonKing252/GAME3121_A2_BlakeLiam/README.md

 @note To open up the documentation go to (ProjectDirectory)/docs/html/index.html
 @author Liam Blake

-@note Use A and D keys to move left and right
+@note Use A and D keys to move left and right.
+Esc to quit the game

 ## Ogre Engines used

 #1 - Scene Manager

-#2 - Material Manager
+#2 - Material scripting

 #3 - Tray Manager